katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_packet.rst

     $ curl -w "\n" 'https://discovery.etcd.io/new?size=3'

 The following playbook will create an SSH key, 3 Packet servers, and then wait until SSH is ready (or until 5 minutes passed).
-Make sure to substitute the discovery token URL in 'user_data', and the 'project_id' before running ``ansible-playbook``.
+Make sure to substitute the discovery token URL in 'user_data', and the 'project_id' before running ``assible-playbook``.
 Also, feel free to change 'plan' and 'facility'.

 .. code-block:: yaml